Team

 Ms. Micheala McIlvenna

-My name is Micheala McIlvenna, and I am a second year part-time PhD student in the InteRRaCt lab at Queen’s University Belfast (QUB).
-I completed my BSc Psychology from QUB in 2020, achieving a First Class Honours.
-Throughout my undergraduate degree I worked as a research associate in the InteRRaCt lab, specifically working on the PaCT project.
-This experience was very valuable as it consolidated my academic interest in research and inspired me to pursue a PhD.
+My name is Micheala McIlvenna, I am pursuing my PhD in the InteRRaCt lab at Queen’s University Belfast (QUB).
+I completed my BSc Psychology at QUB in 2020, where I achieved a First Class Honours.
+My final year undergraduate thesis titled ‘Cross-Education, Age, and Training-Related Alterations in Dorsal Premotor-Primary Motor Cortex Interhemispheric Inhibition’ scored 80% However, throughout my undergraduate degree I was also involved in personality research.
+I worked as a research assistant in the InteRRaCt lab on the PaCT project.
+This position gave me an insight into all aspects of the research process which was invaluable in solidifying my interest in research and what inspired me to pursue a PhD!

 Ms. Ceri Welsh